yamafaktory/jql/README.md

 ## Development

-Some commands are available as a `justfile` at the root of the workspace.
+Some commands are available as a `justfile` at the root of the workspace (testing / fuzzing).

 ### Prerequisites